'Smokey and the Bandit' star Burt Reynolds dead at age of 82

 Reynolds continued to give back to aspiring thespians in South Florida up until his death, teaching acting classes at his Burt Reynolds Institute for Film & Theatre in North Palm Beach.

-His well-documented love affairs with Hollywood's leading ladies, including "Smokey and the Bandit" co-star Sally Field and "WKRP in Cincinnati" actress Loni Anderson, were the subject of many headlines.
+His well-documented love affairs with Hollywood's leading ladies, including Field and "WKRP in Cincinnati" actress Loni Anderson, were the subject of many headlines.

 Reynolds' romance with actress Dinah Shore, 20 years his senior, brought intense media scrutiny.
 The two met when Reynolds made a surprise appearance on her talk show, bursting out of a closet on the set.